 To be fair, if we are indeed going to account for All the Gall, we should consider the bright but brief blowtorch of a career from Alex ‘Trainwreck’ Gall (no relation to Fred).
 It won’t take long, for his legacy was built on the weight of just 2 full parts.
 With such a strong impact made so quickly, only to disappear so completely, Trainwreck’s career path has become the archetype of the explode then vanish what-ever-happened-to skater.

+As awesome of a nickname as he posses, Alex Gall didn’t earn it from his aggressive skateboarding or monumental slams.
+He got literally hit by a train as a child.
 His skating wasn’t on any radars at all as he grew up and he emerged fully formed as a ball of destruction in his Jamie Thomas produced Wheels of Fortune part in 411 #39 from 2000.
 He went pro for Zero not too long after, but quit the team while on a trip to New York, thusly never having that Zero part you swore he did.

 Fred Gall doesn’t really seem to worry about the past too much.
 He is celebrated because his friends and fans celebrate him, not because he is a self-promoter.
 Even in the midsts of his present comeback (which feels like a beautifully collaborative happening with his New Jersey crew), Fred seems more interested in shining light on the spots he is skating than himself.

 And so, until the next part comes, we end this fantastic voyage of Freddy.
 I saved the 2013 Thrasher retrospective, Dirts Win, for this final post.
 It’s a very solid celebration of the career of Fred up to that point and even features a few never-before seen tricks and angles.
 Plus Brian Wenning chilling on the stoop in sweatpants.
 I asked Fred who made this video and he told me, “Dude.
-I think Brennan [Conroy] might have made that cuz I don’t know who else would have.
+I think Brennan [Conroy] might have made that cuz I don’t know who else would have.”

 Fred Gall and friends (specifically Joe Dorsi) started Domestics as a skate shop at some point in the early years of the 21st century in Carteret, New Jersey.
 Finding more success with making clothing (and not properly zoned for clothing production at the shop), it eventually moved to a warehouse where it continues churning out screenprinted shirts and hand-sewn jackets, bags, and other soft goods to this day, made right here in the US of A; Including the Fred Gall Signature Lightweight Work Pants.
 They also make pandemic face masks.
 In 2013, they released a little Fred Gall promo part.
 It’s pretty badass.